BabitMF/bmf/bmf/demo/llm_caption/README.md

 ## Output

 Note that the last batch may not have the same number of frames as `batch_size` due to remainders in imperfect division

+A json file named `result.json` by default will be created in the current working directory with the following schema:
 ```json
 {
     "video_title": "<title>",